NLnetLabs/draft-grubto-dnsop-dns-out-of-protocol-signalling/draft-grubto-dnsop-dns-out-of-protocol-signalling.md

 ## The name server is running and can respond to queries

+## All zones are loaded and ready to serve {#allzonesready}

+Action:

+  - Start announcing the prefix on which these zones are served with BGP.

+## A zone is loaded and ready to serve

+Action:

+  - Start announcing the prefix on which this zone is served with BGP.

 ## A zone is updated to a new version {#updatedzone}

-## A zone is loaded and ready to be served
+Action:

+  - Verify the zone content.
+    Is it DNSSEC valid, does the ZONEMD validate.

-## A zone is about to expire
+## A zone is (about to) expire

-## A zone can no longer be served

-## A zone from a set of zones is loaded and ready to be served

-## One or more zones from a set of zones is about to expire
+The period before expiration may be configurable.
+A value of 0 will emit the signal the moment the zone expires.

+Action:

+  - Stop the BGP announcement of the prefix on which the zone is served.
+    It may be reannounced when the zone becomes available again (See (#allzonesready)).

+## DNSSEC signatures are (about to) expire

+The period before expiration may be configurable.
+A value of 0 will emit the signal the DNSSEC signature expires.

+Action:

+  - Stop the BGP announcement of the prefix on which the zone is served.
+    It may be reannounced when the zone becomes DNSSEC valid again (See (#dnssecokagain)).

-## One or more zones from a set of zones is no longer about to expire
+## DNSSEC signatures will no longer expire soon {#dnssecokagain}

-## One or more zones from a set of zones can no longer be served
+Action:

+  - Start announcing the prefix on which this zone is served with BGP.

-## Query rate is exceeding a threshold
+## Query rate is exceeding a threshold {#queryratehigh}

+Action:

+  - Lengthen the AS path for the BGP announcement for a prefix, to demotivate the anycast node that receives all the queries.
+  - Or if the query rate is indicating a denial of service attack, keep the BGP AS path short, to absorb the attack.

-## Query rate is below a threshold
+## Query rate is below a threshold again

-## DNSSEC signatures are about to expire

-## DNSSEC signatures will no longer expire soon
+Action:

+  - Recover from the measures taken in (#queryratehigh)

 ## Extended DNS Error conditions

+Action:

+  - Dependent on the DNS Error condition

 # Requirements for signalling mechanisms and channels {#requirements}